 - a small tiny piece of stone flower (dagad phool or kalpasi or patthar ke phool) - skip if not available. stone flower is strongly aromatic and flavored. so use a very tiny piece.

-- 1 medium to large carrot Or 80 to 90 grams carrots (gajar)
+- ½ cup chopped carrots or a medium to large carrot or 80 to 90 grams carrots

 - 1.5 cups water